JosephRPalmer/octopus-usage-exporter/README.md

 Prometheus exporter for Octopus Energy metrics.
 Works best when coupled with an Octopus Home Mini.

+Returns:
+- Consumption (Gas and Electric)
+- Demand (if you have a Smart Meter) (Electric Only)
+- Tariff Information (Standard and 'Smart' Half Hourly Tariffs only, 3 rate and day/night rate not currently supported)
+  - Standing Charge
+  - Current Unit Rate

 ## Working Items
 - Prometheus Exporter
 ## How To Use